kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 92: February 22, 2020

+**Today's Progress**: I worked on the Angular application.
+Still working on the product related components.
+I created a service to handle all the firebase stuff and now I am in the process of refactoring code.

+**Thoughts**: I feel very good about myself when I code in the morning.
+I've done that today because I'm goingto Aracruz and I know the travel it will be tiring and I don't want to have to do anything when I get there.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/e0983a1cf761bcf26f0ad3d67f77a3164f83038e)

+---

 ### Day 91: February 21, 2020

 **Today's Progress**: I worked on the angular application.
 Worked on and fixed a bug on the product form.